 Holland & Knight > Firm Profile

-Holland & Knight is one of the few U.S.-based firms with a full-service office located in Mexico.
+Holland & Knight is one of the few US-based firms with a full-service office located in Mexico.
 Our Mexico City office is a key component of our Latin America Practice, helping provide broad representation for clients across the region.
-Members of our Mexico Practice have extensive experience assisting various public and private sector interests, including advising the Mexican government; state, local and other municipal governments; foreign and domestic investors; and small companies to large multinational corporations.
+Members of our Mexico practice have extensive experience assisting various public and private sector interests, including advising the Mexican government; state, local and other municipal governments; foreign and domestic investors; and small companies to large multinational corporations.
 In particular, our team was instrumental in the development of the real estate capital, structured finance and securitization markets, including the formation of the largest real estate investment trusts (REITs) in Mexico.

 Holland & Knight Mexico City was established in 2013.
 The firm currently has eight partners and more than 40 attorneys and legal professionals.
 Our hands-on experience is enhanced by working relationships established with leaders in Mexico’s business and government sectors.

-Our Mexico City office offers our clients a one-stop shop with full-service practice capabilities.
+Main areas of practice: Our Mexico City office offers our clients a one-stop shop with full-service practice capabilities.
 We have assisted the Mexican government in the analysis, design and drafting of key current legislation and regulations, and have been a leading participant in the establishment of the Mexican securitization industry.
 We also have significant experience in the energy sector, including oil and gas, electricity, liquefied natural gas (LNG), renewables, biofuels, and government procurement.
 The firm also has participated in several of the nation’s most significant and pioneering transactions, as well as has designed structures for several large-scale deals that are currently considered to be a standard in the financial markets.

-Our Energy Team collaborates with our corporate and financial services practices, allowing the firm to participate in important energy and finance projects.
+Our energy team collaborates with our corporate and financial services practices, allowing the firm to participate in important energy and finance projects.
 This multi-practice teamwork allows for a comprehensive in-house approach to better serve our clients and provide innovative solutions, including on several government-sponsored energy projects.

 We offer a multidisciplinary mergers and acquisitions (M&A) practice that includes corporate lawyers well-versed in antitrust, taxation, labor and employment.
 Our in-depth experience allows us to provide comprehensive services throughout the entire transaction process.
 Our attorneys frequently advise clients in connection with joint ventures, strategic alliances, divestitures and liquidations, and corporate governance.
 Our capabilities in this area include due diligence of target companies, negotiation of sale and purchase agreements, design and implementation of purchase or sale structures, and procurement of regulatory approvals.

-Our Technology, Media and Telecommunications (TMT) attorneys have deep knowledge of the industry and combine their private practice, public sector and executive-level experience to provide innovative representation.
+Our technology, media and telecommunications (TMT) attorneys have deep knowledge of the industry and combine their private practice, public sector and executive-level experience to provide innovative representation.
 We have served as lead counsel in major transactions that have shaped the telecommunications market in Mexico, particularly the mobile and satellite industries.
 Our efforts have helped develop a public policy concerning infrastructure deployment, government procurement in the industry, efficient use of radio frequency bands and competition issues.